 - Robot Pattern: Allows you to so separate the “what should be tested” from the “how should be tested”.
 You implement a robot for each screen or section in your app.
 The implementation contains all the interactions with your UI via the test framework API.
 That’s the how.
 Then you can use those robots to write your tests without caring about the underlying implementation.
 Let’s say the testing API changes OR a certain part of your app changes, you will only have to change the implementation of the robot.
 The tests can most often stay the same.

 - Page Object Pattern: Similar to the Robot Pattern, it introduces an intermediary, higher-level API for interacting with your app.
 Every screen of your app is abstracted by a class which then can be easily used in your test cases.
 Here is a very nice tutorial on how to use The Page Object Pattern with Espresso.
-Kakau is an extension of Espresso which also makes use of this concept.
+Kakao is an extension of Espresso which also makes use of this concept.

-- Behaviour Driven Development (BDD): Abstracts from the actual test instrumentation commands via an additional layer of natural language.
+- Behavior Driven Development (BDD): Abstracts from the actual test instrumentation commands via an additional layer of natural language.
 Tests are written in natural language sticking to a simple format.
 Basic instructions are usually supported by the BDD framework, more complex commands need to be implemented by the developer.
 For Android there is a library that allows you to use the Cucumber BDD Framework.